 What is the measles vaccine?

-The measles vaccine helps protect you from the virus that causes measles.
-It is given as a combination vaccine, which means it also helps protect against mumps and rubella, and sometimes varicella (chickenpox).
-The vaccine you receive depends on your age, your vaccine needs, and the specific vaccine products that are available.
+The measles vaccine protects you from the virus that causes measles.
+It is given as a combination vaccine.
+This means the vaccine also protects against mumps and rubella, and sometimes varicella (chickenpox).

 Vaccines commonly used:

-- MMR II®(Merck & Co.)
+- MMR II® (Merck & Co.)

 Who should get the measles vaccine?